FinnBuick/comp332-assignment-3/report.md

 - explain goal
 - outline methodology

 Since it would be unreasonable to test every possible combination of translator, my main goal with testing was to ensure that each individual part of the translator was producing the correct translation.
-The main focus was target tree testing since it reduces ambiguity, i.e. its possible a translation could produce the correct output but the tree could be incorrect. however, execution tests were still used to verify correct execution outputs.
+The main focus was target tree testing since it reduces ambiguity, i.e. its possible a translation could produce the correct output but the tree could be incorrect.
+However, execution tests were still used to verify correct execution outputs.

 Starting with target tree testing, I began by testing singular expressions like integers and Boolean values making sure to test a range of different values.
+The ability to print was used extensively so that the tests would get past the Semantic Analysis without error.

  Here is an example of such tests.

 ```
 test("printing a large negative integer gives the right translation") {